sajmoni/ts-elm/README.md

   <img src="https://badgen.net/bundlephobia/minzip/ts-elm" />
 </div>

-Implements Elms `Result` type in TypeScript.
+Implements [Elm's](https://elm-lang.org/) [`Result`](https://package.elm-lang.org/packages/elm/core/latest/Result) type in TypeScript.
 Use it to make error handling explicit.
 Instead of throwing errors, you create Results with the `error` function.

 Benefits:

 - Type signatures indicate if a function can fail or not
-- TypeScript ensures that errors are always handled
+- Ensures that errors are always handled
-- Work with the data as if it always succeeds and add error handling where it makes the most sense for you
+- Work with the data as if it always succeeds and add error handling where it makes the most sense

-There is purposefully no type guards to detect if a `Result` is `Ok` or `Error`.
+There is purposefully no type guards to detect if a `Result` is `Ok` or `Err`.
 This is to force the use of `match`, which ensures that Errors are always handled.

 ## :sparkles: Features